-Home Responsibilities Protection: what was HRP and who qualifies for it: as a full time carer
+Home Responsibilities Protection: what is HRP and who qualifies for it: as a full-time carer

-* Attendance Allowance, * Disability Living Allowance at the middle or highest rate for personal care, or * Constant Attendance Allowance
+- Disability Living Allowance care component at the middle or highest rate, or

-A person who fulfilled the requirements for and was in receipt of Carer’s Allowance would have received National Insurance credits each week and would not, therefore, require HRP.
+A person who fulfilled the requirements for Carer’s Allowance may be entitled to National Insurance credits each week and if so would not require HRP.